 Started here – WordPress > Support – Backups (this is the 3rd to last heading).
 This is really intended for technical persons because I don’t imagine the average person being inclined to do this.
 The Tech Remix is hosted on wordpress.com for a couple of reasons including support, themes, stability, security and other things usually associated with SASS.
 In this instance I wanted my focus to be on blogging and not maintaining the blog backend and infrastructure.
 Not sure why there is no option to include the images in the export option.
 I will ask them and update this blog post with their response.
+(Update : There is the option of real-time backups using Vaultpress if you have the Business Plan – Setting up your Premium Services).
 I was manually maintaining an image folder backup but now I am switching to this option.

 You have to install WordPress locally and then import your export from WordPress.com.
 The import process downloads the images to your local install.
 I chose this – Bitnami WordPress Stack One-click Install.
 Used all the defaults expect the use bitnami in the cloud option.
 Once installed and bitnami is launched select ‘Go to Application’.
 This took me to http://localhost:81/.
 From here click on ‘Access WordPress’ which takes me to http://localhost:81/wordpress/.
 Change this to http://localhost:81/wordpress/wp-admin and go to that URL.
 Enter the login details you specified during bitnami install.
 Import is located under Tools after you log in.
 For import you have to select ‘Download and import file attachments’.